 Additional coachings, master classes, and performance opportunities are available for groups exhibiting consistent rehearsal practices and marked improvement.

-Please note, a minimum of three hours of rehearsal per week outside the scheduled Summer sessions is required of each group.
+A minimum of three hours of rehearsal per week outside the scheduled Summer sessions is required of each group.
 Students will be responsible for scheduling the time and place of these rehearsals.
 Much like individual practice done between weekly private lessons, this rehearsal time is critical to the group’s progress; the more a chamber group rehearses together, the better they will become.
 Franklin Pond can help facilitate scheduling if needed.